Sean Mannion (American football): Seattle Seahawks (second stint)

 On September 1, 2022, Mannion was signed to the Seahawks practice squad.
 His practice squad contract with the team expired after the season on January 14, 2023.

 Minnesota Vikings (third stint)

 On October 11, 2023, the Vikings signed Mannion to their practice squad.
 He was released on November 28.

 Seattle Seahawks (third stint)

 On December 8, 2023, Mannion was signed to the Seahawks practice squad.
+He was promoted to the active roster on December 9, moved back to the practice squad on December 11, promoted to the active roster again on December 18, and moved back to the practice squad for the final time on December 19.
 His contract expired when the team's season ended on January 7, 2024.